Douglas Robinson (academic): Thought

 The two scarlet threads running all through Robinson's work since The Translator's Turn (1991) are somaticity and performativity—the imperfect social regulation of human communicative and other interaction as inwardly felt (the somatic) and outwardly staged (the performative).
 In his more recent work he has begun to theorize "icosis" as the becoming-true or becoming-real of group opinion, through a mass persuasion/plausibilization process channeled through the somatic exchange, and "ecosis" as the becoming-good of the community, or the becoming-communal of goodness.

 A third focal concern in his work is the impact of religion on sociocultural history and generally human social interaction in the West, from his 1983 Ph.D. dissertation on images of the end of the world in American literature through the history of Christianity and spirit-channeling to the ancient mystery religions.
 His recent work has explored the deep ecology of rhetoric in Chinese Confucianism, especially Mencius.

+His recent work has been in experimental translation (both theorizing it and practicing it).